Laura-lc/project/README.md

 		accomodations : accommodations

--  Finally, we calculated the average word frequency rank for both comment titles and comment titles plus bodies.
-The calculation was done with the scripts WFpart4_wordFrequencyRankCalculation.ipynb
+-  Finally, we calculated the average word frequency rank for both comment titles and comment titles plus bodies, using scripts WFpart4_wordFrequencyRankCalculation.ipynb